oksankas/Sushi_belt_PSD95/README.md

 This is the research code only -NOT intended to be a finished product but rather an adjunct to simulations we describe in the paper: https://www.biorxiv.org/content/10.1101/2025.07.31.667853v1.abstract

-Repository is structured as separate Data, Simulations, Py_notebooks, and Eddie folders, where Data folder contains the respective experimental data, Py_notebooks -contains notebooks for specific tasks, Eddie - GridEngine scripts for execution of the code on HPC platform Eddie.
+Repository is structured as following:
+-Data folder contains the respective experimental data for CA1 and DG neurons, -Py_notebooks -contains notebooks for specific tasks, -Eddie - GridEngine scripts for execution of the code on HPC platform Eddie.
+-Simulation -folder, organized to support the simulation pipeline. it contains:
+   * basic model e.g. DG_density_10reg_1dv_model_dvonly.py - for Dentate Gyrus neuron cell and CA1_20reg_1dv_model.py - for CA1 neuron.
+Those models are used in the final simulation, which gave the best solution, however the intermediate versions are also stored, like CA1_3dv_PSO_GA.py, which is the model with 3 degradation rate.
-The  simulation folder of the repository is organized to support the simulation pipeline; it contains: basic model e.g. DG_density_10reg_1dv_model_dvonly.py; simulation framework, e.g. Optimize_PSO_GA_restart.py and simulation experiment code, which combine model, simulation parameters etc., e.g. run3M_DG_10dv_optimization.py.
+   * simulation framework, e.g. Optimize_PSO_GA_restart.py
+   * simulation experiment code, which combine model, simulation parameters etc., e.g. run3M_DG_10dv_optimization.py.
 _